julitr0/readflow/docs/screenshot_analysis.md

 3. **Identify improvement opportunities** where we can differentiate
 4. **Prioritize development** based on core functionality needs

-The next step is to update our PRD with these insights and create detailed technical specifications for ReadFlow's development.
+The next step is to update our PRD with these insights and create detailed technical specifications for Link to Reader's development.